mhardcastle/iris-radioastronomy/docs/source/settingup.rst

 ---------------------------

 #.
 In order to log on to the HPC for the first time find your password for the Cambridge HPC by logging in to your SAFE account `here <https://safe.epcc.ed.ac.uk/dirac/>`_ (if not already logged in)
 #.
-Under the "Login Accounts" heading select "(username)@Cambridge_HPC" where username should be replaced with the name supplied during the DIRAC registration process.
+Under the "Login Accounts" heading select "(username)@Cambridge_HPC" where username should be replaced with the name supplied during the DiRAC registration process.
 Click the button labelled "View Login Account Password" and make a note of the password displayed
 #.
 Open a terminal command prompt and, replacing username with the name supplied during the DiRAC registration process, enter the following to access the CPU:

 	.. code-block:: console